This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The hopper capacity varies by individual grill model within the portable series, but you can expect hopper capacities of 10 to 16 pounds of pellets, depending on the grill.
 While that’s definitely a smaller capacity range than the 1000 and 700 series, the smaller grills won’t burn through pellets at quite the same pace.

 Although the grills in the portable series are certainly more compact than other Z Grills pellet grill offerings, I’m not sure that I would consider them portable grills in the truest sense of the word.
 Each of them weighs in the range of 80 to 100 pounds.
-They do have wheels and are easy to move around your patio, but the’d be a little bit of a handful if you were to try to load one up to bring with you on a camping or tailgating trip.
+They do have wheels and are easy to move around your patio, but that would be a little bit of a handful if you were to try to load one up to bring with you on a camping or tailgating trip.

 Z Grills Pellet Grill Accessories